-Tampa Legal Malpractice Attorneys
+Florida Legal Malpractice Attorneys

 In a civil case, a statute of limitations operates as a deadline for filing a lawsuit.
 Should an attorney allow a statute of limitations to expire, your right to pursue a valid legal claim could be forever forfeited.
 Different types of civil legal actions have different time periods for filing.
 Some common statutes of limitations in Florida are:

 - Five years on a written contract and four years on an oral contract

 - Four years for personal injury

 - Two years for defamation

 - Two years for professional malpractice other than medical malpractice